tanghyd/spiir/CONTRIBUTING.md

 ### Building Documentation With Sphinx

+The source files for the documentation were originally produced by calling `sphinx-quickstart` in the `docs/` directory, and making the necessary changes to `docs/source/conf.py`, as well as adding a `make docs` command to `docs/Makefile`.

-The documentation for this package can be built using Sphinx by calling `make docs` in the `docs/` directory.
+Next, the documentation can be built using Sphinx by calling `make docs` in the `docs/` directory.
 A number of packages will first need to be installed to run Sphinx - we recommend creating a virtual environment with the packages specified in the `docs/requirements.txt` file.

 The `make docs` target will run a series of commands that auto-generate .rst files from